Pelvic floor relaxation through Yoga

 Constipation

-and at times we see symptoms of Stress Incontinence and Pelvic Organ Prolapse.
+and at times we see symptoms of Stress Incontinence and Pelvic Organ Prolapse caused by tight pelvic floor muscles.

-Overactive muscles can develop for several reasons.
+Overactive pelvic floor muscles can develop for several reasons.
 How we stand, sit, move, breathe and our emotional well-being all influence the health of the Pelvic Floor.
-Through yoga, we notice what is happening when it’s happening, letting go of habitual patterns that are no longer serving us.
-It gives us an opportunity to remember ways of moving & breathing that support the pelvic floor on & off our mat.

 A healthy strong pelvic floor has a full range of motion, and to find this balance, yoga and movement are great places to start.